TraZeOG/The-Legend-of-Nadine/README.md

 ## 🌟 About

-**Echoes of the Abyss** is an immersive terminal game where players explore an infinite world.
+**The Legend of Nadine** is an immersive terminal game where players explore an infinite world.
 The game features a variety of chunks (forests, plains, villages, etc.), each with its own unique characteristics and challenges.
 Players can move freely, discover secrets, battle enemies, and complete quests.

 ## 🚀 Features